What are Different Marketing and Advertising Ideas For an Event?

 3. Press Release – Good old-fashioned public relations remains a top way to spread the word about news at your organization, including the announcement of your event.
 A well-written press release in the style that appeals to trade media editors and online influencers can generate results and registrations for a nominal investment.
 If you don’t have experience in creating a professional press release, generating media lists or working with editors and influencers, an experienced public relations firm can help.

 4. Email signatures – Utilize the power of your organization’s team to promote your event with every email they send.
 Create a graphic email signature with registration information.
 Be sure the link is clickable to your event’s registration page online.
-Below is an example of an email signature we created for our friends at the American Concrete Pavement Association.
+Below is an example of an email signature we created for the American Concrete Pavement Association.
 The graphic linked to the ACPA’s registration page.

 5. Direct Email Communication – At key points throughout your pre-event timeline, be sure to communicate directly with your audience through email.
 Email remains one of the top ways people want to hear from the brands they trust.
 What’s more, your email list can be used for targeted digital advertising campaigns, where you can place ads promoting event registration in the internet browsers of devices associated with your email addresses.
 See more in item No. 7.